hemjay07/CarBot/README.md

 ## 📍 Limitations
 1. The chatbot only answers limited questions (focused on some car faults/ issues)
 2. The app does not exclude images that are not related to the problem.
-3. few solutions provided for now. <br><br><br>
+3. few solutions provided for now.
+4. The app is bringing errors because  the free deployment service does not have enough memory to run the app.<br><br><br>

 ## 📍 To improve
 1. I would love to build a seperate binary classification computer vision model that helps exclude images that are not emergency lights.
 2. I would love to integrates some sites or APIs that help to solve car faults or connect to nearby mechanic workshops.
-3. I would love to improve the corpus for the chatbot intents and scrape lots of reliable vehicle aid websites to increase the functionality of the bot. <br><br><br>
+3. I would love to improve the corpus for the chatbot intents and scrape lots of reliable vehicle aid websites to increase the functionality of the bot.
+4. I ould love top deploy the app using a paid cloud srvice with large memory enough run the app and host the dependencies.<br><br><br>

 ## 📍 Open to collaboration